Nuitka/Nuitka-website/doc/posts/nuitka-release-0619.rst

 -  In Visual Code, the default Python used is now 3.9 in the "Linux" C configuration.
 This matches Debian Bullseye.

--  Nicer outputs from check mode of the autoformat as run for CI testing, displays problematic files more clearly.
+-  Nicer outputs from check mode of the auto-format as run for CI testing, displays problematic files more clearly.

 -  Remove broken links to old bug tracker that is no longer online from